-The McKelveyLab uses electrochemistry to understand the effect of nanostructure in energy storage and conversion technologies, such as batteries, fuel cells, solar cells, sensors.
-We are located in the School of Chemistry in Trinity College Dublin.
+The McKelveyLab uses nanoscale electrochemical methods to study energy storage and conversion technologies (such as batteries, fuel cells, electrolysis cells, sensors).
+We are located in the School of Chemical and Physical Science at Victoria University of Wellington.

 Single Ag Nanoparticle Collisions within a Dual-Electrode Micro-Gap Cell

 Kim McKelvey, Donald A Robinson, Nicholas J Vitti, Martin Andrew Edwards, Henry White

 Faraday Discussions, 2018.